 Medically Needy Medicaid

 The Medically Needy Medicaid program, also referred to as “share of cost” Medicaid, is for people who are elderly (65+) or disabled.
 Read DCF’s brochure on the Medically Needy Program here.
 Eligibility for the Medically Needy requires that applicants have $5,000 (or less) in countable assets for an individual ($6,000 for a couple).
-There is no specific income threshold (take monthly income and subtract $180.00), but the idea is that one’s income is too high to qualify for other Medicaid programs, but too low to afford “allowable expenses,” which include Medicare + other health insurance premiums, co-insurance payments, medical goods and services prescribed by a doctor, hospitalizations, prescription medicines and medical transportation providers to obtain medical care - as long as all services are provided by enrolled Medicaid providers.
+There is no specific income threshold (take monthly income and subtract $180.00 for an individual or $241.00 for a couple), but the idea is that one’s income is too high to qualify for other Medicaid programs, but too low to afford “allowable expenses,” which include Medicare + other health insurance premiums, co-insurance payments, medical goods and services prescribed by a doctor, hospitalizations, prescription medicines and medical transportation providers to obtain medical care - as long as all services are provided by enrolled Medicaid providers.
 For questions on what expenses count call DCF at 1-866-762-2237.

 Medically Needy recipients cannot use over the counter medicines or supplies (e.g. aspirin or ace bandages) or non-health insurance premiums toward their share of cost.